 Brighton has a wide, varied and eclectic collection of restaurants.
 With some of the best food in the UK, we think it’s easy to see why visitors choose to stop in for a nice lunch or dinner during their stay with us.
-Brighton is around an hours drive from Beech Estate Campsite so if you’re keen to explore the South Coast’s best city then we recommend a visit.
+Brighton is only around a thirty minute drive from Wild Boar Wood campsite, so it’s certainly worth a visit if you’re staying at our glamping site.

 From fish and chips on the beach, to falafel joints and fine dining options, there is something for everyone.
 Here is our pick of some of the best spots to eat and drink in Brighton.

 This spot is a real favourite of the locals and a busy day could see you queueing for some time.
 There is no seating inside but it is in the heart of the North Laines so you can munch whilst you walk.
 Alternatively, choose to stop in at the park around the corner and listen to the birds whilst you eat.
 They simply serve one thing – falafel.
 It comes in a wrap with all the trimmings and is probably one of the most delicious and best value things you’ll eat in Brighton.